SSWConsulting/SSW.Rules.Content/rules/summary-recording-sprint-reviews/rule.md

 ---
 type: rule
-title: Do you create a summary and recording at the end of Sprint Reviews for important stakeholders?
+title: Do you record a summary of Sprint Reviews for the stakeholders?
 uri: summary-recording-sprint-reviews
 authors:
   - title: Jack Pettit